ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/pt-type_expansion/pt-type_expansion.md

 - You'll need to make all the graphic assets for your new types.
 This includes the type icon, the Pokédex icon and the move selection palette.
 You can use the resources provided in the lite version of this guide as a starting point, but you will need to create your own assets for any other types you want to use.
 - When inserting your sprites, make sure to take note of their indices in the respective NARC file / Cell Resource.
 You will need to use these indices in the armips script later on.
 ### Setting up the armips script
 The armips script is used to modify the game's code to support the new types.
-It will also handle the repointing of the the move effect subscript table altough you will need to actually paste it at the defined offset yourself.
-The script is included in the resources folder as `type_expansion.armips`.
+You don't need to do any of the hex edits from the lite version as the script will do it for you.
+While it will also handle the repointing of the the move effect subscript table altough you will need to actually paste it at the defined offset yourself.
+The script is included in the resources folder as `type_expansion_PLAT.asm`.
 Open it in an editor of your choice and have a look at it.
 You will need to make some changes to it before you can use it.
 - First edit the *GameFolder* variable to point to the folder where your unpacked ROM is located.
 This folder will usually be called something like `platinum_DSPRE_contents`.
 - Next edit the *MoveEffectSubscriptOffset* variable to point to the offset where you want to paste the move effect subscript table.
 This should be the same offset you used when moving the table in the lite version of this guide.
 If you followed the guide, this should be `0x1000`.
 - You will also need to specify the length of the move effect subscript table in the *SubscriptLength* variable.
 This should be `0x244` (the length of the table in bytes).
 By default, this is set to `0x250` to make it a bit easier to identify the table in the hex editor, but you can change it to `0x244` if you prefer.